leils/leils.github.io/README.md

 Priorities:

+- [ ] Husky broke during upgrades, gotta fix those hooks
 - [ ] Loading issues before caching: suspected to be missing icons 404-ing

+- [ ] Swap to using NPM instead of yarn?
 - [ ] Fix GIF handling, or create a better workflow for MP4s for auto-play and loop
 - [ ] Update about-me
 - [ ] Update Blog page to show snippets